-“It is a truth in a land of cities that it takes a village to raise a child”
+“It takes a community to raise a child”

 At More2Nurseries, we aim to develop a thriving community, where positive and caring relationships enable each child to flourish as an individual.

 In previous generations, extended families who lived nearby, provided childcare and enriched learning experiences for their younger relatives.
 They recognised that parenting was an extended responsibility.

 In Greenwich where many families are new to the area and may have moved here for work, extended families can be spread over large geographical areas and left without this local support network.

 At More2 even before your child starts formal childcare, we invite you to join our “village” and become your community.
 This community provides parents/carers with emotional support and your children with enriching experiences.

 At your very first contact with us you join our membership which provides a discount scheme for local businesses so that you can become a ‘local’.

 We invite you to join More2Parents – supporting you through pregnancy and beyond.
 This sociable group meet monthly for advice and support over a cup of tea.